the-krafty-koder/mastering/notes/books/the-docker-book/intro.md

 Docker compose - allows you to run stacks of containers to represent application stacks, eg web server, app server and db server.
 Docker swarm - allows you to create clusters of containers, called swarms to run scalable workloads.

+Difference

+- Docker compose is for running multiple containers on a single host.
+Used for local development or simple single-host deployments.
+- Docker swarm is an orchestration tool for turning multiple hosts into a single cluster

 # Docker uses

 1. Making local development workflow faster.